jcjc2019/week-2-day-4-discussion-houston-web-career-021819/README.md

 4 .
 As a user you should be able to leave a Review on a Movie.
 Would a Review be a property of a User or it's own table?
 Why?
 If a Reviewer does not have a direct relationship to a Movie, how can a Movie list the names of it's Reviewers?
 What would you call this relationship?

+Reviews would be their own table.
+We have to break up the many to many relationship between users and movies they've reviewed.
+User to review is one to many, review to movie is many to one, breaking apart the many to many relationship between user and movie.

+SELECT names FROM users
+JOIN movie_reviews
+ON movie_reviews.user_id = users.id
+JOIN movies
+ON movies.id = movie_reviews.movie_id
+WHERE title = 'Black Panther';

 <p class='util--hide'>View <a href='https://learn.co/lessons/week-2-day-4-discussion'>Domain Modelling</a> on Learn.co and start learning to code for free.</p>